dbpedia/table-extractor/README.md

 * [lxml library](http://lxml.de/lxmlhtml.html "lxml homepage") (v.
 3.6 Tested)
 * Stable internet connection

-###**How to run pyDomainExplorer.py**
+### How to run table-extractor

+* Clone repository.
+* Choose a language ((e.g. `en`, `it`, `fr` ...).
+* Choose a domain to analyze.  that could be:
+   * Single resource (e.g. `Kobe_Bryant`, `Roberto_Baggio`, ..).
+Remember to let underscore instead of space in resource name.
+   * DBpedia mapping class (e.g. `BasketballPlayer`, `SoccerPlayer`,..), you have a complete list [there].(http://mappings.dbpedia.org/server/ontology/classes/)
+   * Where clause (e.g. "?film <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://dbpedia.org/ontology/Film>.  ?film <http://dbpedia.org/ontology/director> ?s" is used to collect all film directors of a wiki chapter.
+Note: please ensure that the set you want to collect is titled as ?s).
+* Choose a value for output organization, that could be 1 or 2.
+See below to understand how this value influence `domain_settings.py` file.
+* Now you can run pyDomainExplorer.py:
 `python pyDomainExplorer.py [--chapter --verbose (--where|--single|--topic)]`

+This module will take resources in language defined by user and will analyze each table that are in wikipedia pages.
+At the end of execution, it creates a file named `domain_settings.py`.

+What's function of this file?
+`domain_settings.py` contains all sections and headers found in exploration of the domain.
+You will observe a dictionary structure and some fields that have to be filled.
+Below there is an example of output.

+* Next step is to fill `domain_settings.py`.
+Remember that you are writing _mapping rules_, so you are making an association between a table's header (or table's section) with a dbpedia ontology property.

+* When you have compiled `domain_settings.py`, you can easily run `pyTableExtractor.py` in this way:

+`python pyTableExtractor.py`

+This script read all parameters in `domain_settings.py` and print a .ttl file that contains RDF triples obtained by domain's analysis.

+If it goes well, you will get a dataset in `Extraction` folder!

+Read below something more about arguments passed to `pyDomainExplorer`.

+### pyDomainExplorer arguments
-* `-c`, `--chapter` : Optional.
+* `-c`, `--chapter` : Required.
 2 letter long string representing the desidered endpoint/Wikipedia language (e.g. `en`, `it`, `fr` ...)
 Default value: 'en'.
-* `-v`, `--verbose` : Optional.
+* `-v`, `--verbose` : Required.
 One number that can be 1 or 2.
 Each value correspond to a different organization of output file.

-####**Verbose**
+#### Verbose
 * 1 - Output file will contain new data to map and mapping rules that are in the table extractor's dictionary.
 * 2 - Output file will contain new data to map (shown only one time) and mapping rules saved in table extractor's dictionary

-#####**Note:** -w -s -t are all mutual exclusive parameters

-* `-t`, `--topic` : Optional.
-Represents a DBpedia ontology class that you want to explore and analyze.
-It's important to preserve the camelcase form.
-Eg. "BasketballPlayer".
-* `-w`, `--where` : Optional.
-A SPARQL where clause.
-Eg. "?film <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://dbpedia.org/ontology/Film>.  ?film <http://dbpedia.org/ontology/director> ?s" is used to collect all film directors of a wiki chapter.
-Note: please ensure that the set you want to collect is titled as ?s
-* `-s`, `--single` : Optional. can be used to select a wiki page at a time.
-Eg. -s 'Channel_Tunnel' takes only the [wiki page](https://en.wikipedia.org/wiki/Channel_Tunnel "Channel Tunnel wiki page") representing the European channel tunnel between France and UK. [-s]Note: please use only the name of a wiki page without spaces ( substitued by underscores) Eg. Use -s [German_federal_election,_1874](https://en.wikipedia.org/wiki/German_federal_election,_1874 "German federal 1874 election") and not https://en.wikipedia.org/wiki/German_federal_election,_1874 or German federal election, 1874 .

-###**How to run pyTableExtractor.py**

-`python pyTableExtractor.py`
-* this script read all parameters in `domain_settings.py` file, so you can run `pyTableExtractor.py` without any problem.
-It will print file in output that contains RDF triples obtained by domain's analysis.

-###**Usage examples**

-* `python pyDomainExplorer.py -c it -v 1 -w "?s a <http://dbpedia.org/ontology/SoccerPlayer>"` ---> chapter = 'it', verbose= '1', tries to collect resources (soccer players) which answer to this sparql query from DBpedia.

-* `python pyDomainExplorer.py -c en -v 2 -t BasketballPlayer` ---> chapter='en', verbose='1', topic='BasketballPlayer', collect resources that are in DBpedia ontology class 'BasketballPlayer'.

-* `python pyDomainExplorer.py -c it -v 2 -s "Kobe_Bryant"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Kobe_Bryant "Kobe Bryant") of 'it' chapter.
-It's important to use the same name of wikipedia page.

-Notes:
-* If you choose a topic (-t) or you pass to the script a custom where clause, a list of resources (.txt files) are created in /Resource_lists .
-* If everything is ok, three files are created in /Extractions : two log file (one for pyDomainExplorer and one for pyTableExtractor) and a .ttl file containing the serialized rdf data set.

-###**Example of verbose usage**
+### Example of verbose usage

 In a domain like basketball player, you can observe these `domain_settings.py` files.
 The first one refers to verbose 1 while the second one is related to verbose 2.
 You can use this parameter to simplify your work over all different domains.
 ```